ARB Co. Limited (ASX:ARB) Increases Dividend to $0.34 Per Share

 ARB Co.
 Limited (ASX:ARB – Get Free Report) declared a interim dividend on Tuesday, April 2nd, MarketIndexAU reports.
-Investors of record on Thursday, April 18th will be given a dividend of 0.34 per share on Thursday, April 18th.
+Shareholders of record on Thursday, April 18th will be given a dividend of 0.34 per share on Thursday, April 18th.
 This represents a yield of 0.83%.
-The ex-dividend date of this dividend is Wednesday, April 3rd.
-This is an increase from ARB’s previous interim dividend of $0.32.
+The ex-dividend date is Wednesday, April 3rd.
+This is a positive change from ARB’s previous interim dividend of $0.32.

 - Five stocks we like better than ARB